 But sometimes I can go overboard and spend waaaaay too much time analyzing a product or purchase.
 (Kind of like driving all over town to save a few pennies.
 Not smart, especially as I saw gas at $4.11/gallon coming home from church last night.
 Deep sigh.)

 With the essential oils issue, I tried not to be too analytical at first, and simply used what had worked.
 But then, things changed.

-You read in the Are Essential Oils a Scam? – A Skeptic Looks at Thieves Oil, how I held off trying really any oils at all for years before trying Thieves.
+In the Are Essential Oils a Scam? – A Skeptic Looks at Thieves Oil, I shared how I held off trying really any essential oils at all for years before trying Thieves® from Young Living.

-(Well, truth be told, I do have a few old bottles of essential oils in my linen closet.
-One bottle each of orange, eucalyptus, tea tree oil, and rose oil, which I bought for topical use to brighten up my laundry [ended up never using it] and for my Homemade Decongestant Rub and Homemade Rose Water Spray [which I love, by the way].)
+(Well, truth be told, I did have a few old bottles of essential oils in my linen closet.
+One bottle each of orange, eucalyptus, melaleuca (tea tree) oil, and rose oil, which I bought for topical use to brighten up my laundry [ended up never using it] and for my Homemade Chest Rub and Homemade Rose Water Spray [which I love, by the way].)

 This time around, before buying the Thieves oil and signing up as a Young Living Distributor, I dug around a little, but not too much.
-I asked about all the rumors surrounding Gary Young, the founder of Young Living and I also asked some questions about purity of their essential oils.
+I asked about all the rumors surrounding Gary Young, the founder of Young Living and I also asked some questions about purity of essential oils.

 I got some satisfactory answers and I figured that well, this stuff worked really well.
 And I was thrilled to have great resources in my natural health care arsenal.
 I mean, who wants to put more toxins in your body if you don't have to, right?

-At first, I thought, “This stuff (Young Living) works great, and I’m pretty worn out right now, so I am just going to leave this alone and not start digging for more information”
+At first, I thought, “This stuff (Young Living) works great, and I'm pretty worn out right now, so I am just going to leave this alone and not start digging for more information”

 But the “investigative reporter” in me just couldn't leave. it. alone.